 Just one additional note.
 We were truly lucky to have Jeanne Simpson as our founding Director.
 While we’ve done some lovely nip and tuck work since 1990 when she left, the foundation remains the one she put into place.
 She also put EIU on the map as a nationally respected figure in Writing Center research!

 Linda Calendrillo (1993-1999)

 I started with Olga Abella as my assistant director, then I worked with Randy Beebe, and later Fern Kory took over.
 I was director from 93-99.
-We had various wonderful groups of GAs – let me mention some who are still there and some who have moved on: LeAnn Smith, Keith Spears, Brian Langford, Chris Enstrom, Jeff Vande Zande, Christy Shannon, Anita Beaman, Trish Rohan, Stacey Barton, Dylan McNeill.
+We had various wonderful groups of GAs – let me mention some who are still there and some who have moved on: LeAnn Smith, Keith Spear, Brian Langford, Chris Enstrom, Jeff Vande Zande, Christy Shannon, Anita Beaman, Trish Rohan, Stacey Barton, Dylan McNeill.

 Biggest accomplishment – Moving from the WCE to the electronic portfolio.

 Challenges – Getting the GAs to embrace the round tables, keeping the record-keeping healthy and the numbers up, redoing that library …